muratk3n/thirdwave/en/tweets/2019/week37.md

 hard-ass, his presence slanted a lot of perception IMO.
 Maybe the Taliban can make a deal, also Iran; but anything coming from WH is viewed thru the prism, "if the hard-ass okayed it, maybe [whatever deal] is not good for us".
-There are still plenty of hawks at WH.

 *2019-9-11 17:46:0*